ratwolfzero/hopalong_python/README.md

 ### Special Constellations and Edge Cases of the Attractor

 Certain parameter sets lead to periodic or near-periodic orbits, even when using the copysign function.
-These scenarios often result in high-density cycles, where a small subset of pixels is repeatedly visited.
+In these cases, the attractor's trajectory revisits a limited number of distinct points repeatedly, resulting in high-density cycles.
 Such cycles frequently occur at the attractor's boundary.

 Example Parameter Sets: